ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * As public key of the Client, the AS uses the one included in the authentication credential specified in the 'req_cnf' parameter of the Access Token Request.

+   This requires the AS to support the format of the authentication credential specified in the 'req_cnf' parameter, i.e., the format of authentication credential that is used in the OSCORE group where the Client uses that authentication credential.
+Practically, this is not an issue, since an RS supporting this profile is expected to be registered only at an AS that supports the formats of authentication credential that the RS supports.

 * If the Access Token Request includes the 'client_cred_verify' parameter, this specifies the PoP evidence as a signature.
 Then, the AS verifies the signature by using the public key of the Client.

+   This requires the AS to support the signature algorithm and curve (when applicable) that are used in the OSCORE group where the Client uses the authentication credential specified in the 'req_cnf' parameter of the Access Token Request.
+Practically, this is not an issue, since an RS supporting this profile is expected to be registered only at an AS that supports the signature algorithms and curves (when applicable) that the RS supports.

 * If the Access Token Request includes the 'client_cred_verify_mac' parameter, this specifies the PoP evidence as a Message Authentication Code (MAC).

    Then, the AS recomputes the MAC through the same process taken by the Client when preparing the value of the 'client_cred_verify_mac' parameter for the Access Token (see {{sec-c-as-token-endpoint}}), with the difference that the AS uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the Client.
 The verification succeeds if and only if the recomputed MAC is equal to the MAC conveyed as PoP evidence in the Access Token Request.

+   This requires the AS to support the ECDH algorithm that is used as Pairwise Key Agreement Algorithm in the OSCORE group where the Client uses the authentication credential specified in the 'req_cnf' parameter of the Access Token Request.
+Practically, this is not an issue, since an RS supporting this profile is expected to be registered only at an AS that supports the ECDH algorithms that the RS supports.

 If both the 'client_cred_verify' and 'client_cred_verify_mac' parameters are present, or if the verification of the PoP evidence fails, the AS considers the Client request invalid.